Eswin raises $283M to boost chip production in China – TechCrunch

-Beijing Eswin Computing Technology, a Chinese startup that supplies semiconductor design and solution provider, has raised $283 million in a new financing round at a time when the world’s most populous nation is looking to cut its reliance on the U.S. and UK for chipsets.
+Beijing Eswin Computing Technology, a Chinese startup that supplies semiconductor designs and solutions, has raised $283 million in a new financing round at a time when the world’s most populous nation is looking to cut its reliance on the U.S. and U.K. for chipsets.

-The four-year-old firm said the new round, Series B, was led by Legend Capital, the investment arm of computer vendor Lenovo, and IDG Capital.
-Riverhead Capital Investment Management, Lighthouse Capital, and state-backed Haining City and Zhejiang Province participated in the round.
+The four-year-old firm said the new round, a Series B, was led by Legend Capital, the investment arm of computer vendor Lenovo, and IDG Capital.
+Riverhead Capital Investment Management, Lighthouse Capital and state-backed Haining City and Zhejiang Province participated in the round.

 Eswin Computing develops integrated chips and solutions focused on displays and videos, AI data processing and wireless connection.
 It also offers advanced packaging and testing solutions.
 The firm is led by Wang Dongsheng, who previously served as the chairman of BOE Technology Group, a Chinese giant that produces displays for TVs and smartphones and counts Huawei among its customers.